The Dallas Zoo is located in Dallas, Texas. It has been operating since 1888 and is the oldest and largest zoo in Texas.

 Wings of Wonder brought some of the largest birds of prey to the zoo in 2007.
 Giant tortoises were also added with Aldabra and Galapagos tortoises making their home at the zoo.
 These improvements saw 641,972 people come to the zoo.
 They also had a single day attendance record of 26,421 people.

 Stingray Bay the Zoo’s largest ever temporary habitat was added in 2008.
-The zoo once again bet its single day attendance record with 34,479 visitors.
+The zoo once again beat its single day attendance record with 34,479 visitors.

 The Zoo announced in August of 2008 a use for the 2006 bond funds.
-This would be used to create an 11 acre Savannah exhibit.
+This would be used to create an 4.6ha (11 acre) Savannah exhibit.
 The Dallas City Council approved the enclosure in 2009.
-The 11 acre site became home to elephants, giraffes, lion, warthog and cheetah.
+The 11 site became home to elephants, giraffes, lion, warthog and cheetah.

 Giants of the Savanna opened in 2010 and the public reacted well with 698,506 people visiting the zoo.

 SOAR A Festival of Flight launched in April 2011 as part of a contract with Natural Encounters.
-It was put on in the zoo’s new 600 seat Amphitheatre.
+It was presented in the zoo’s new 600 seat Amphitheatre.

 The zoo is divided into 2 portions Zoo North and Wilds of Africa.

 Here kids can meet pigs, rabbits, guinea pigs and some other farm animals.
 There is also Travis and Zach’s birds landings where you can get up close with birds.
 The stream is located here and is the place where kids can play in the water.

 Endangered Tiger Enclosure